2,5-Dimethoxy-4-chloroamphetamine: Effects

 DOC produces the head-twitch response, a behavioral proxy of psychedelic-like effects, in rodents.

 DOC has shown reinforcing effects, including conditioned place preference (CPP) and self-administration, in rodents similarly to methamphetamine.
 This is analogous to other findings in which various 2C and NBOMe drugs have been found to produce dopaminergic elevations and reinforcing effects in rodents.
 Conversely however, in contrast to amphetamines like (−)-cathinone but similarly to mescaline, DOM has shown no stimulant-like or reinforcing effects in rhesus monkeys.

 Chemistry

-DOC is a substituted alpha-methylated phenethylamine, a class of compounds commonly known as amphetamines.
-The phenethylamine equivalent (lacking the alpha-methyl group) is 2C-C. DOC has a stereocenter and (R)-(−)-DOC is the more active stereoisomer.
+DOC is a substituted α-methylated phenethylamine, a class of compounds commonly known as amphetamines.
+The phenethylamine equivalent (lacking the α-methyl group) is 2C-C. DOC has a stereocenter and (R)-(−)-DOC is the more active stereoisomer.

+Synthesis

+The chemical synthesis of DOC has been described.

-Detection in biological specimens
+Detection

 DOC may be quantitated in blood, plasma or urine by gas chromatography-mass spectrometry or liquid chromatography-mass spectrometry to confirm a diagnosis of poisoning in hospitalized patients or to provide evidence in a medicolegal death investigation.
 Blood or plasma DOC concentrations are expected to be in a range of 1–10 μg/L in persons using the drug recreationally, >20 μg/L in intoxicated patients and >100 μg/L in victims of acute overdosage.

+Analogues

+Analogues of DOC include DOB, DOI, 2C-C, DODC, and ZDCM-04, among others.

+History

+DOC was first described in the scientific literature by Ronald Coutts and Jerry Malicky in 1973.
+Subsequently, it was described in greater detail by Alexander Shulgin in his 1991 book PiHKAL (Phenethylamines i Have Known And Loved).